MKLab-ITI/reveal-community-ranking/README.md

 * <code>sudo python dependencyCheck.py install</code>

 ##Visualization module##
 How to run the visualization module.
 Insert the visualization module in a folder/directory of an apache (or similar) server.
 Insert the jsons created by the community ranking module in the _../visualizationModule/jsons/_ folder or let the ranking module do the work by providing the server hostIP, the path where the visualization module lies, the sshUsername and sshPassword of a user with writing priviledges.

-The results can be viewed via the following link:
+The results can be viewed/used via the following link:
 http://serverIP/pathToFolder/visualizationModule/community.html?collection=dataCollection